 Title Recommendations based on Cristina Yang

-An edge-of-your-seat view into the lives of everyday heroes committed to one of America's noblest professions.
-For the firefighters, rescue squad and paramedics of Chicago Firehouse 51, no occupation is more stressful or dangerous, yet so rewarding and exhilarating.
-These courageous men and women are among the elite who forge headfirst into danger when everyone else is running the other way and whose actions make the difference between life and death.
+Chicago Fire delves into the lives of everyday heroes committed to one of America's noblest professions.
+For the firefighters, rescue squad and paramedics of Chicago Firehouse 51, no occupation is more stressful or rewarding.

 A diverse group of recruits has arrived at the FBI Quantico Base for training.
 They are the best, the brightest and the most vetted, so it seems impossible that one of them is suspected of masterminding the biggest attack on New York City since 9/11.